-The Sub-Fund will seek to achieve its objective by investing primarily in Chinese companies listed on exchanges in the PRC and Hong Kong.
+The Sub-Fund will seek to achieve its objective by investing primarily in global bonds and fixed income securities.

 The Sub-Fund seeks to promote environmental and social characteristics within the meaning of Article 8 of the SFDR.
-Information about the environmental and social characteristics of the Sub-Fund is available in the Annex to this Supplement.
+Information about the environmental and/ or social characteristics of the Sub-Fund is available below and in the Annex to this Supplement.
+Please also see further information in the "Sustainability Policies" section of the Prospectus.